Nicholls Colonels: Women's soccer

-The Nicholls Colonels women's soccer team represents Nicholls State University in Thibodaux, Louisiana, United States.
+The women's team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Nicholls' first soccer team was fielded in 1998.
 The team plays its home games at the 1,000-seat Nicholls Soccer Complex through the 2021 season.
 The Colonels moved to the newly constructed multi-purpose field at the Thibodaux Regional Sports Complex in 2022.
-The team is coached by Robert Podeyn.
+The team is coached by Kristy Helmers.

 Softball

-The Nicholls Colonels softball team represents Nicholls State University in NCAA Division I college softball.
-The team participates in the Southland Conference.
+The softball team participates in the Southland Conference.
 Nicholls first softball team was fielded in 1981.
-The team plays its home games at 500-seat Swanner Field at Geo Surfaces Park and are coached by Angel Santiago.
+The team plays its home games at 500-seat Swanner Field at Geo Surfaces Park and are coached by Ron Frost.

-Men's tennis
+Tennis

-The Nicholls Colonels men's tennis team represents Nicholls State University in Thibodaux, Louisiana, United States.
-The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. The team plays its home matches at the Colonel Tennis Complex and are coached by Greg Harkins.
+The men's tennis currently competes in the Southland Conference, which is part of the NCAA Division I. Both men's and women's team play their home matches at the Colonel Tennis Complex and are coached by Greg Harkins.

-Women's tennis

-The Nicholls Colonels women's tennis team represents Nicholls State University in Thibodaux, Louisiana, United States.
-The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. The team plays its home matches at the Colonel Tennis Complex and are coached by Greg Harkins.

 Women's track and field

-The Nicholls Colonels women's track and field program represents Nicholls State University in Thibodaux, Louisiana, United States.
-The program includes women's indoor and outdoor track and field teams, both of which compete in the Southland Conference, which is part of the NCAA Division I. The teams are coached by Stefanie Slekis.
+The women's track and field program includes women's indoor and outdoor track and field teams, both of which compete in the Southland Conference, which is part of the NCAA Division I. The teams are coached by Stefanie Slekis.

 Women's volleyball

-The Nicholls Colonels women's volleyball team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Nicholls' first volleyball team was fielded in 1975.
-The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Kallie Noble.
+The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Jonea Rima.